-- Table Name The name of the table in the rule set. - Logical Key A logical key is a unique, non-null value that identifies a row in the database. - Filter A WHERE clause to filter or subset the data. - Custom SQL Customized SQL SELECT query for the table.
+- Table Name The name of the table in the rule set. - Logical Key A logical key is a unique, non-null value that identifies a row in the database. - Filter A WHERE clause to filter or subset the data. - Custom SQL Customized SQL SELECT query for the table. - (i) While editing the ruleset, a read-only column named "Status" is shown to indicate whether the table is newly added, modified, or removed.
+The status column will be blank for unmodified items.

 You can filter and sort the grid based on the "Table Name" column.
-For more details on grid filtering and sorting, refer to the information here (see page 229).
+For more details on grid filtering and sorting, refer to the information here (see page 238).